OgGhostJelly/ogj-ferium/README.md

 You can create a profile by running `ogj-ferium profile create` and specifying the following:

-- Output directory
+- Minecraft directory
-  - This defaults to `.minecraft/mods` where `.minecraft` is the default Minecraft resources directory.
+  - This defaults to `.minecraft` which is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher and use the default resources directory.
 - Name of the profile
 - Minecraft version
 - Mod loader

 If you want to copy the mods from another profile, use the `--import` flag.
-If you want to embed the profile in the config file, use the `--embed` flag.
+If you want to embed the profile in the config, instead of generating a file for it, use the `--embed` flag.
 You can also directly provide the profile name to the flag if you don't want a profile picker to be shown.

 > [!NOTE]